- Home

 Property owners shall not permit grass and/or weeds to exceed a height of 8" in platted areas of the City, as per Ordinance 8-106.

-It is the duty of every property owner to keep weeds, grass, brush or plants in a healthful condition and appearance so as not to be harmful to the general public.
-The Weed Inspector will inspect and issue notices for those in violation of this ordinance and require said owner to eradicate the nuisance within a 10-day period.
-In the event of non-compliance, the City shall order the work done and all labor and administrative costs will be charged to the property owner.
+It is the duty of every property owner to keep weeds, grass, brush, or plants in a healthy condition and appearance so as not to be harmful to the general public.
+The Weed Inspector will inspect and issue notices to those in violation of this ordinance, requiring the said owner to eradicate the nuisance within a 10-day period.
+In the event of non-compliance, the City shall order the work done, and all labor and administrative costs will be charged to the property owner.

-This notice is to inform all Champlin property owners of their responsibilities to control noxious weeds per State Law, and weed nuisances per City Ordinance.
+This notice is to inform all Champlin property owners of their responsibilities under state law to control noxious weeds and weed nuisances as per City Ordinance.
 For more information, contact the Parks and Public Works Department at 763-421-2820.

 Minnesota Noxious Weed Law

-The Minnesota Noxious Weed Law was enacted to protect the residents of Minnesota from injurious effects of noxious weeds.
+The Minnesota Noxious Weed Law was enacted to protect the residents of Minnesota from the injurious effects of noxious weeds.
 This law and related statutes are under the general administration of the Commissioner of the Minnesota Department of Agriculture.
-Day-to-day or routine administration of the State's noxious weed control program is carried out by the director of the Agronomy Services Division through the Supervisor of the Section of Weed Control.
-Implementation of the noxious weed law is accomplished through several Regulatory Investigators located throughout the State.
+The day-to-day administration of the state's noxious weed control program is carried out by the director of the Agronomy Services Division through the supervisor of the weed control section.
+Several regulatory investigators located throughout the state have implemented the noxious weed law.
 One of their primary duties is to see that local governments fulfill their responsibilities in the actual enforcement of the law.
-The actual enforcement is carried out by local governments through local weed inspectors in townships and cities and County Agricultural Inspectors in every Minnesota County.
+Local governments carry out the actual enforcement through local weed inspectors in townships and cities, and County Agricultural Inspectors in every Minnesota County.

-A noxious weed, as defined Minnesota Law, is an annual, biennial, or perennial, which is deemed by the Commissioner of Agriculture to be injurious to public health, public roads, environment, crops, livestock, and other property.
+A noxious weed, as defined in Minnesota Law, is an annual, biennial, or perennial deemed by the Commissioner of Agriculture to be injurious to public health, public roads, the environment, crops, livestock, and other property.

 Prohibited Noxious Weeds / Restricted Noxious Weeds